ampproject/amphtml/extensions/amp-selector/amp-selector.md

 The attributes above behave the same way as they do on a standard HTML [`<select>`](https://developer.mozilla.org/en/docs/Web/HTML/Element/select) element.

+##### keyboard-select-mode

+The `keyboard-select-mode` attribute dictates the keyboard navigation behavior for options inside `<amp-selector>`.

+* `none` (default): The tab key changes focus between items in the `<amp-selector>`.
+The user must press enter or space to change the selection.
+Arrow keys are disabled.
+* `focus`: Tab key gives focus to `<amp-selector>`.
+The user navigates between items with the arrow keys.
+Must press space or enter to change the selection.
+* `select`: Tab key gives focus to `<amp-selector>`.
+The selection changes as the user navigates options with arrow keys.

 ### Attributes on `<amp-selector>` options

 ##### option